nyeoWM/New-York-Times-Natural-Language-Processing-Toolkit/README.md

 # New-York-Times-Natural-Language-Processing-Toolkit
-An app that performs Keyword Extraction, Named Entity Recognition and Summarization of The New York Times Corpus using Statistical and Machine Learning methods
+A standalone application that performs Keyword Extraction using KEA, Named Entity Recognition using Convolutional Neural Networks and
+Summarization of News Articles using TextRank

 Further Documentation can be found in docs.